ArlethRodriguesz/ArlethRodriguesz/README.md

 # Hey it's Arleth!
-I am passionate about leveraging data and technology to inform business and product strateies to create impact in local communities.
+I am passionate about leveraging data and technology to inform business and product strategies to create impact in local communities.

 ---
 ## What I Do